Knoz9/Web-InteractiveWebsite/README.md

 - **Hosting**: The site is hosted on Netlify, ensuring reliable and efficient performance.

+- **Encrypting**: The site is fully encrypted, even the frontend is encrypted to avoid tampering.

 ## Viewing Contributions

 To view the detailed contributions and responsibilities for this project, simply click on the bottom footer of the TraktenRP website.
 The credits section will provide a comprehensive overview of the work done.